Picture of flowers in front of a Decathlon store

 In short, there are two major areas where DECATHLON's activity has negative repercussions on biodiversity:

-#1 The production of goods: Our responsibility mainly comes from products.
+#1 The production of goods: our responsibility mainly comes from products.
 Their life cycle not only contributes to global warming but also the depletion of the planet's resources.
 We aim to conduct the same actions on biodiversity as we've done on the carbon footprint by going, for example, to meet our suppliers.

 Decathlon Biodiversité_EN sten